JeremyAnsel/xwa_hooks/xwa_hook_hangars/zip/readme.txt

 # To call the hook that loads the shuttle
 At offset 557D8, replace E803070000 with E853271500.

+# To call the hook that updates the shuttle
+At offset 5B5A5, replace E8C62A0000 with E876C91400.

 # To call the hook that loads the droids
 At offset 5570D, replace A110BC6800536870E50000 with E80E281500E98600000090.
 At offset 557A3, replace 898680679C00 with 909090909090.